Greece Moments Greece Moments

 Plakostroto Tavern in San Michalis

-From San Michalis it goes into the last Kampos village.
-Only a few houses are scattered in the landscape.
-It is mainly farmers and farmers who still live here.
+From San Michalis, the road leads into the last Kampos village.
+Only a few houses are scattered across the landscape.
+It is mainly farmers who still live here.
 Among other things, they produce the tasty island cheese San Michalis.
-At some point, the asphalt road ends and a wooden sign shows you the way to the northern tip.
+At some point the asphalt road ends and a wooden sign points the way to the northern tip.
 There you will find the pristine beaches at the very end of the island of Syros.

 syros wandern kampos grammata